AntanasMurelis/AntanasMurelis.github.io/index.md

 <img src="images/DynamicalSystem.png?raw=true"/>

-**Figure 2**: The left displays the non-linear 2-dimensional Van derPol oscillator, a model often used in modelling of biological and engineering systems.
-The right shows its 3-dimensional linear representation obtained using deep learning.
+**Figure 2**: <sup> The left displays the non-linear 2-dimensional Van der Pol oscillator, a model often used in modelling of biological and engineering systems.
+The right shows its 3-dimensional linear representation obtained using deep learning. </sup>